Kaung-H-Hein/Loan-Default-Risk-Analysis-and-Prediction/README.md

 - Feature Reduction: PCA
 - Optimisation: GridSearchCV

+## Model Performance
+- Achieved an average performance of 0.60 across metrics including model accuracy, precision, recall, and F1 score.

 ## Project Outcomes
-This project demonstrates a systematic approach to analysing and predicting loan default risks.
-It integrates data science techniques with foundational AI concepts like PCA, and MDP, providing a thorough analysis and actionable insights for decision-making.
-The methodology offers practical applications in the financial domain, showcasing a robust pipeline for credit risk analysis and decision optimisation.
+This project highlights a structured approach to analysing and predicting loan default risks, effectively combining data science practices with core AI techniques.
+The integration of PCA for feature reduction and MDP for decision optimisation demonstrates an application of advanced methodologies to address real-world financial challenges.
+By systematically processing, analysing, and modelling the data, the project delivers meaningful insights into the factors influencing loan default.
+It also provides a robust framework for credit risk analysis, with practical implications for improving decision-making in financial systems.